annmcnamara/Web-Design-Challenge/README.md

 * Contains a dropdown on the right of the navbar named "Plots" which provides links to each individual visualization page.
   * Note: https://fontawesome.com/ was used to include the icons
 * Provides two more links on the right: "Comparisons" which links to the comparisons page, and "Data" which links to the data page.
 * Is responsive (using media queries).
-The nav must have behavior as the screenshots ["Navigation Menu" section](#navigation-menu) (notice the background color change).
+The nav must have behavior as the screenshots ["Navigation menu and Borders" section](#navigation-menu) (notice the background color change).

 The website is be deployed to GitHub pages.